prantlf/fast-plural-rules/README.md

 * Focused and complete - [nothing but the rule evaluation](./src/index.d.ts) is included, but still [supporting almost 150 languages](./docs/languages.md#supported-languages).
 * Tiny and [fast](./docs/speed.md#plural-form-lookup-speed) - 3 kB minified, 1 kB gzipped.
 Using [plain hand-coded functions](./src/cardinals.js) as [plural rules](./docs/design.md#plural-rules) to pick [plural forms](./docs/design.md#plural-forms) using [language locales](./docs/design.md#locales).
-* Reliable and correct - written using the [Translate Project documentation] and the [Mozilla documentation].
+* Standard and documented - written using the [Translate Project documentation] and the [Mozilla documentation].
+* Reliable and correct - contains the full test suite comparing the actual results with the Mozilla specification.

-If you are looking for a library using the official and regularly updated [CLDR plural rules], only just a little bigger, see [plural-rules].
+If you are looking for a library using the regularly updated [CLDR plural rules], only just a little bigger, see [plural-rules].

 ### Table of Contents